cburdine/materials-ml-workshop/MaterialsML/python/loops.md

 # split text into a list of words:
 word_list = essay.split()
 ```
-Using a `for` loop iterate over all of the words in `word_list` and count the total number of words and word characters in the essay.
+Using a `for` loop, iterate over all of the words in `word_list` and count the total number of words and word characters in the essay.

 ---